ArghyaChatterjee/All-About-Github-Readme/README.md

 </details>

-## How to add a table of contents as a summary bullet and refer to that section ?
+## How to add a table of contents as a summary bullet and refer to that section from those summary bullets ?

 Answer:
 ## 📄 Table of Contents